Crystal Palace Documentation

 Position-independent Code Objects, aka PICOs, are a Crystal Palace convention to embed and run COFFs in a simple and flexible way.
 PICOs are similar to Cobalt Strike's Beacon Object Files but without the API.

 PICOs are an abstraction above position-independent code with a lot of conveniences restored.
 You regain the ability to use strings and other constants.
 PICOs support initialized and uninitialized global variables.
-And, the PICO loader also supports a convention for referencing Win32 APIs from the COFF.
-This is Cobalt Strike's LIBRARY$function convention from Beacon Object Files.
+And, the PICO loader also supports dynamic function resolution for referencing Win32 APIs from the COFF.
+This is Cobalt Strike's MODULE$function convention from Beacon Object Files.
 Writing PICOs targeting x86 and x64 CPUs is virtually the same.

 A resource is designated as a PICO with the make object command within a .spec file.
 This command directs Crystal Palace to parse the object file, pre-resolve various sections for global variables and built-in strings, extract the .text section, and generate "loading directives" which are simple instructions to assist with loading and processing relocations of this amalgamation that started as a COFF.